ZuggRugg/Gnosis-Idle/README.md

 - Make this a continous thing until a limit is hit

 # Compile
+Using the makefile you can either do
+- 'run'     (compiles the program and runs it)
+- 'compile' (compiles the program)
+- 'profile' (compiles, runs, and runs gprof and saves results to anaylsis.txt) as targets for the Makefile
-Using the makefile you can either do 'run' 'compile' or 'profile' as targets The Profiler used is gprof, this assumes that you are using g++ as the compiler
+The Profiler used is gprof, this assumes that you are using g++ as the compiler

 # Description